 paris is a shithole full of disgusting browns from God knows where.

-My airbnb in Barcelona had bedbugs and they fucked me up since I didn’t realize till the second day.
+My airbnb in Barcelona had bedbugs and they fricked me up since I didn’t realize till the second day.
 Messed up my whole trip and two weeks after since I got paranoid.
-Bought some heating device off amazon that cooked all my clothes so they didnt shrink
+Bought some heating device off Amazon that cooked all my clothes so they didnt shrink